Skip to main content

 Why do we use domain driven design ? #

-This concept is popular in the recent software engineering design discussions, even tho it was first introduced in 2004 in the book “Domain-Driven Design: Tackling Complexity in the Heart of Software” by Eric Evans.
-It is usually presented as a way to create more maintainable, scalable and robust software systems.
+This concept is popular in the recent software engineering design discussions, even though it was first introduced in 2003 in the book “Domain-Driven Design: Tackling Complexity in the Heart of Software” by Eric Evans.
+It is usually presented as an approach to create more maintainable, scalable and robust software systems.

 This might still be too vague for you, as it was for me.
 So, let’s try to dive a bit deeper: